 Candice K. Brower, Regional Counsel, Office of Criminal Conflict and Civil Regional Counsel, 1st DCA Region

 Candice Brower is a Board-Certified attorney in the area of Juvenile Law.
 This area of law concentrates not only on the rights of juveniles in delinquency but also on every area of dependency and termination of parental rights cases.
 These cases constitute roughly half of all of the types of cases that the Regional Counsel’s offices are assigned to handle.
 She was with the first group of attorneys ever to achieve this type of certification.
 Candice was appointed by the Florida Supreme Court in 2018 to serve on the Steering Committee on Families and Children in the Court which works to “establish a fully integrated, comprehensive approach to handling all cases involving children and families.” – Chief Justice Charles T. Canady, Supreme Court of Florida.
-Candice serves on the Florida Bar Juvenile Rules Committee and was appointed to serve on the Special Committee for Parent and Child Representation.
+Also in that year, Candice was selected to serve on the advisory committee to Governor-elect DeSantis’ Public Safety Transition Team.
+She serves on the Florida Bar Juvenile Rules Committee and was appointed to serve on the Special Committee for Parent and Child Representation.
 She also serves on the Executive Council for the Public Interest Law Section of the Florida Bar.
 She is committed to protecting the rights of those involved in juvenile and dependency courts by helping to improve the system to which she has devoted her career.

 Candice is also an experienced criminal trial lawyer.
 When Candice earned her law degree in 1997 she became a criminal prosecutor for the State Attorney in the Third Judicial Circuit of Florida.
 She began in the misdemeanor and juvenile divisions and was quickly elevated to the career criminal division where she prosecuted violent felonies, prison release re-offenders, violent career criminals, habitual felony offenders and habitual violent felony offenders.